Is a Correction Looming Ahead for Cabot Oil & Gas Corporation (COG)

-Cabot Oil & Gas Corporation (NYSE:COG) went down by -2.21% from its latest closing price compared to the recent 1-year high of $20.52.
-The company’s stock price has collected -3.31% of loss in the last five trading sessions.
-Barron’s reported 12 hours ago that Forget $100 Oil.
+Cabot Oil & Gas Corporation (NYSE:COG) went up by 1.60% from its latest closing price compared to the recent 1-year high of $20.33.
+The company’s stock price has collected -5.30% of loss in the last five trading sessions.
+Barron’s reported on 08/16/21 that Forget $100 Oil.
 Here’s What to Watch in Energy Now.

 Is It Worth Investing in Cabot Oil & Gas Corporation (NYSE :COG) Right Now?